CM does not have faith in his MLAs, says PM Modi targeting Congress in Rajasthan over infighting | Politics

 "If Modi bows down, then he bows down before 140 crore countrymen," he said.

-Prime Minister Modi said that Rajasthan is also facing the consequences of Congress's politics of selfishness.
+Prime Minister Modi said Rajasthan is also facing the consequences of Congress's politics of selfishness.

 "You are witnessing an ugly form of political battle in Rajasthan for the last five years.
 Instead of the interest of the public, the game of looting and saving the chair is going on here," he said.